Soccer-From bars to bouncy castles, Messi enjoyed relaxed life in Barcelona | Sports-Games

 Soccer-From bars to bouncy castles, Messi enjoyed relaxed life in Barcelona

-Messi bade a tearful farewell https://www.reuters.com/lifestyle/sports/soccer-tearful-messi-confirms-he-is-leaving-barcelona-2021-08-08 on Sunday to FC Barcelona on Sunday, preparing to find a new life away from Castelldefels, the Barcelona suburb he called home.
-The multi-millionaire Argentine, with the club for 21 years, has often been spotted dining with his wife, Antonella Roccuzzo, in beachside bars or taking their three children to bouncy castles.
+Messi bade a tearful farewell https://www.reuters.com/lifestyle/sports/soccer-tearful-messi-confirms-he-is-leaving-barcelona-2021-08-08 to FC Barcelona on Sunday, preparing to find a new life away from the Castelldefels suburb where he lived a peaceful, homely existence.
+The multi-millionaire Argentine, with the club for 21 years, has often been spotted dining with his wife Antonella Roccuzzo in beachside bars or taking their three children to bouncy castles.

 From posing for selfies to enjoying seafront meals and taking his children to bouncy castles, Lionel Messi's down-to-earth existence won him the admiration of many locals in his longtime hometown Barcelona.
-Messi bade a tearful farewell https://www.reuters.com/lifestyle/sports/soccer-tearful-messi-confirms-he-is-leaving-barcelona-2021-08-08 on Sunday to FC Barcelona on Sunday, preparing to find a new life away from Castelldefels, the Barcelona suburb he called home.
+Messi bade a tearful farewell https://www.reuters.com/lifestyle/sports/soccer-tearful-messi-confirms-he-is-leaving-barcelona-2021-08-08 to FC Barcelona on Sunday, preparing to find a new life away from the Castelldefels suburb where he lived a peaceful, homely existence.

-The multi-millionaire Argentine, with the club for 21 years, has often been spotted dining with his wife, Antonella Roccuzzo, in beachside bars or taking their three children to bouncy castles.
-He would pose for selfies with locals.
-When Messi suffered an injury five years ago that stopped him playing for weeks, local resident Andy Tomlinson said he jokingly offered Messi another job and the soccer player played along with the joke.
+The multi-millionaire Argentine, with the club for 21 years, has often been spotted dining with his wife Antonella Roccuzzo in beachside bars or taking their three children to bouncy castles.
+He would pose for photos with locals.
+When Messi suffered an injury five years ago that stopped him playing for weeks, local resident Andy Tomlinson said he jokingly offered Messi another job and the superstar played along.

 "When Messi hurt his leg, I said it must be a worry that he could not do his job but I said I had a job which only required him to assemble stuff with his hands," said Tomlinson, 47, a Briton who runs a business making instruments to measure light intensity.
 "He smiled and said 'maybe another time'."